a-b-street/docs/book/src/tech/dev/README.md

   <https://github.com/interline-io/homebrew-planetutils#installation> for Mac
 - `libgdal-dev`: See <https://gdal.org> if your OS package manager doesn't have this.
-If you keep hitting linking errors, then just remove `--features scenarios` from `import.sh`.
+If you keep hitting linking errors, then just remove `--features importer/scenarios` from `import.sh`.
 You won't be able to build the Seattle scenarios.
 - Standard Unix utilities: `unzip` and `gunzip`
 - If you have Docker installed, you'll notice the `--raw` stage will run a container for <https://github.com/eldang/elevation_lookups>.
 If you're missing